TobiaRigon/PromptPack/README.md

 - Exports larger than the chosen token limit are automatically split into multiple files
 - Select a token limit preset (ChatGPT, Gemini, Claude) or set a custom value
 - Token counting usa i tokenizer ufficiali (tiktoken, anthropic, Google) quando disponibili
-- Scegli la lingua dell'interfaccia (eng o it) dalle impostazioni tramite un menu a discesa
+- Scegli la lingua dell'interfaccia tramite un menu a discesa: le opzioni vengono rilevate automaticamente dai file JSON in `promptpack/locales`
 - Le stringhe tradotte sono raccolte in file JSON dentro `promptpack/locales` per facilitare l'aggiunta di nuove lingue
 - Copy the preview to the clipboard with one click
 - Select or deselect all files at once when choosing what to include